eriknyquist/versionedobj/README.rst

 ----------------------------------------------

 Any VersionedConfig object can have a ``version`` attribute, which can be any object, although it is typically a string (e.g. ``"v1.2.3"``).
-This can be used to support migrations for older config files, in the event that you need to change the format of your config file.
+This version attribute can be used to support migrations for older config files, in the event that you need to change the format of your config file.

 Let's take the same config file definition from the previous example: